apache/pdfbox-docs/content/1.8/cookbook/pdfacreation.md

            KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
            under the License.

+layout:    default
+title:     Create a valid PDF/A document
 ---

 # PDF/A Creation